sergiy-mykhailov/JavaScript/sql/sql_architecture.md

 ## Database normalization
 ### 1NF - First Normal Form
-* Rows are not ordered
-* Columns are not ordered
-* There is duplicated data
-* Row-and-column intersections always have a unique value
+* Each record needs to be unique (no duplicated rows or columns)
+* Each table cell should contain a single value (no arrays or lists)
+* Values stored in a column should be of the same domain
-* All columns are “regular” with no hidden values
+* All the columns in a table should have unique names.
+* And the order in which data is stored, does not matter.

 ### 2NF - Second Normal Form
+* The table must be already in 1 NF
+* There must be a primary key for identification
-* The table must be already in 1 NF and all non-key columns of the tables must depend on the PRIMARY KEY
+* All non-key columns of the tables must depend on the PRIMARY KEY
 * The partial dependencies are removed and placed in a separate table

 ### 3NF - Third Normal Form
 * A Table is already in 2 NF
+* There is no transitive functional dependency
 * Non-Primary key columns shouldn’t depend on the other non-Primary key columns

-* There is no transitive functional dependency
+### BCNF - Boyce Codd Normal Form
+* A Table is already in 3 NF
+* For any dependency A → B, A cannot be a non-prime attribute, if B is a prime attribute

-### 4NF - Boyce Codd Normal Form or Fourth Normal Form
+### 4NF - Fourth Normal Form

 ### 5NF - Fifth Normal Form